coldbox-modules/cbelasticsearch/readme.md

 			serverPort:'9200'
 		}
 	],
-	//The default index
+	// The default index
 	defaultIndex = "cbElasticsearch",
-	//The default number of shards to use when creating an index defaultIndexShards = 3,
+	// The default number of shards to use when creating an index defaultIndexShards = 3,
-	//The default number of index replicas to create defaultIndexReplicas = 0
+	// The default number of index replicas to create defaultIndexReplicas = 0
+	// Whether to use separate threads for client transactions multiThreaded = true,
+	// The maximum number of connections allowed per route ( e.g. search URI endpoint ) maxConnectionsPerRoute = 10,
+	// The maxium number of connectsion, in total for all Elasticsearch requests maxConnections = 100
 };
 ```